Virtual-Viking-Longship/Ship-Annotations/annotations/stay.md

 </div>

-  The stay was critical for supporting the yard to the mast-head and forcing the sail to 'stay' up during high winds.
-(Jesch, 165).
-They were fixed around the top of the mast, and close under the place where the ropes met, a hole was made which the hoisting rope for the yard was then passed through (Nicolaysen, 20).
+  Stays were critical components of the standing rigging that kept the mast upright under pressure on the sail during high winds.
+They were fixed around the top of the mast above the hole for the halyard, and slanted down at a characteristically sharp angle, captured in the phrase "leaning like a stay" found in Skaldic verses (Nicolaysen 20; Jesch 165).

 ---